hail2u/html-best-practices/README.md

 ### Markup `map` element content

-This content present to a screen reader.
+This content presents to a screen reader.

 Bad: